dotlang/language/README.md

 Notes:
 - It is invalid for a class to have bodies only for some of methods.
 Either all of methods should have bodies or none of them should have.
 - There is no inheritance.
 We provide composition features instead.
 - If a class name (filename) starts with underscore, means that it is private (only accessible by other classes in the same package).
 If not, it is considered public.
-This rule applies to methods and fields of the class too.
--

 ###Class members

 - Class members starting with underscore are considered private and can only be accessed by other class members.